uber/kraken/docs/CONFIGURATION.md

 ## Seeder TTI

-SeederTTI is the duration a completed torrent will exist without being read from before being removed from in-memory archive.
+SeederTTI (time-to-idle) is the duration a completed torrent will exist without being read from before being removed from in-memory archive.
 >agent.yaml/origin.yaml
 >```
 >scheduler:
 >   seeder_tti: 5m
 >```
 However, until it is deleted by periodic storage purge, completed torrents will remain on disk and can be re-opened on another peer's request.

-## Torrent TTI on disk
+## Torrent TTI On Disk

 Both agents and origins can be configured to cleanup idle torrents on disk periodically.
 >agent.yaml/origin.yaml
 >```
 >store:
 >   cache_cleanup:
->        disabled: false
->        tti: 1h
+>     tti: 6h
 >   download_cleanup:
->        disabled: false
->        tti: 1h
+>     tti: 6h
 >```

 For origins, the number of files can also be limited as origins are dedicated seeders and hence normally caches files on disk for longer time.
 >origin.yaml
 >```
 >store:
 >   capacity: 1000000
 >
 >```